Ai Accountant

 How do I map vendor services to correct TDS sections when one GSTIN bills multiple service types?

-Maintain a vendor service catalog at onboarding, assign default sections per service, 194C for contractor work, 194J for professional fees, 194H for commission, and override per invoice where needed.
-Configure rule-based checks so any invoice description that matches your catalog triggers a section suggestion.
-With AI Accountant, train a classification model on your historic invoices to auto-tag sections and flag anomalies for review, Source Source.
+Maintain a vendor service catalog at onboarding with default TDS sections per service type: 194C for contractor work, 194J for professional fees, 194H for commission.
+Override per invoice where the description differs from the default.
+Configure rule based checks so invoice descriptions matching your catalog trigger a section suggestion automatically, reducing manual errors.

 How can I synchronize GST 2B matching with vendor payments without blocking cash flow?